BoxPistols/materio-f/docs/docs/guide/components/custom/card-statistics.md

 The `CardStatHorizontal` component is tailored for presenting statistics in a horizontal layout.
 It's an ideal choice for showcasing key figures such as customer counts, sales numbers, or any other significant data in a visually appealing and easy-to-read format.

+This component is placed inside the `src/components/card-statistics/Horizontal.tsx` file.
+You may refer to the `src/views/pages/widget-examples/statistics/Horizontal.tsx` file for it's usage.

 Usage:
 Here's an example of how to use the `CardStatHorizontal` component: